-• General Comm.
-Port: Sets a general communication port for receiving external commands when in On Air mode.
-Changes to this setting must be reflected on the client side.
-Default is port 6100 (TCP)

-- Additional Communication: Enables commands to be sent to Viz Engine on UDP and Multicast or a combination of the two.
-This is used by a Video Wall - Udp&multicast Port Number: Sets the port number for the computers that share the same virtual IP address - Multicast IP Address: Sets the shared virtual IP address
+- General Comm.
+Port: Set a general communication port for receiving external commands when in On Air Mode.
+Make sure to update settings on the client side if you change the default port.
+The default is port 6100 (TCP). - Additional Communication: Enables sending of commands to Viz Engine on UDP and Multicast, or a combination of the two.
+Video Wall setups use this. - Udp&Multicast Port Number: Set the port number for the computers that share the same virtual IP address. - Multicast IP Address: Set the shared virtual IP address.

 Note: The default maximum number of TCP connections is limited to 255.
-Within this number of connections a User defined limit of maximum connections can be set (see To Limit the Number of TCP Connections).
+Within this number of connections, a user defined limit of maximum connections can be set.